wasiqAfnan/Clashopia/README.md

 ## Features ✨

-- **Troop Stats**: Detailed stats for every Clash of Clans troop.
+- **Card Stats**: Detailed stats for every Clash Royale card.
-- **Search Functionality**: Easily find troops by name.
+- **Search Functionality**: Easily find cards by name.
-- **Dynamic Loading**: Load more troops with the click of a button.
+- **Dynamic Loading**: Load more cards with the click of a button.
 - **Responsive Design**: Works seamlessly on all devices.
-- **Interactive Cards**: Click on a troop card to view its detailed stats on a separate page.
+- **Interactive Cards**: Click on a card to view its detailed stats on a separate page.
 - **Modern UI**: Sleek and intuitive design for a great user experience.

 ---